As part of the Alumni career follow up program, IUM ensures it stays up to date with the careers of its alumni students.

 We were a very small class and all from quite diverse backgrounds so I made some great friends too.”

 Last but not least, it is one of the most affordable MBAs in Europe: “I knew I wouldn’t leave with a huge debt so that was very important.”

 Of course, with an MBA it’s all about what you do with it.
-“The benefits of the MBA is really the amount of people that you meet or you network with during your MBA.
+“The benefits of the MBA is really the number of people that you meet or you network with during your MBA.
 It is really in the student’s hands” she explains.
 Nazanine says, “Many people confuse an MBA with a school having to find you a job.
 We all own our own brand and careers and it’s up to us to get out there, network and meet people.
 If you do a good job, the brand you portray is one they’re interested in and they will open their door.”
 One of her finance professors did open the door and asked her to work for him in Monaco.

-Favourite business book
+Favorite business book

-“When I was doing my MBA I was constantly comparing everything to Jim Collins’ Good To Great, which I read it almost ten years ago.
+“When I was doing my MBA I was constantly comparing everything to Jim Collins’ Good To Great, which I read almost ten years ago.
 He used 40 years of data and thousands of companies to identify trends.
 Being an engineer I find data very powerful and convincing.
 I believed in what he said about what makes a good CEO.
 Of course, I challenged it a lot with new principles I learned at school but I still love it.”

 For more information on the MBA program, visit our website

 Feel free to also contact our Admissions Team at firstname.lastname@example.org